Get a No Obligation Quote Today!

 Falkirk is located midway between Edinburgh and Glasgow, in the picturesque Forth Valley.
 There are some fascinating sites in Falkirk, such as the Antoine Wall, which dates back to the second century and is a UNESCO World Heritage Site.
 The 15th century Blackness Castle was used in the Mel Gibson adaptation of Hamlet, and you can experience life of times gone by in the impressive Callendar House and Park.

-Located just 50 minutes from Falkirk are Britannia Movers of Edinburgh.
-The team offer a wide range of removal services throughout Scotland.
-From the initial packing, to transportation, and unpacking at the other end, everything will be in safe hands.
+The Britannia Movers team offer a wide range of removal services throughout Falkirk, from the initial packing, to transportation, and unpacking at the other end, everything will be in safe hands.

 Moving to Falkirk